patrickhulce/third-party-web/README.md

 #### Overall Breakdown

-Unsurprisingly, ads account for the largest chunk of third party script execution followed by social and analytics.
+Unsurprisingly, ads account for the largest identifiable chunk of third party script execution.
+Other balloons as a category primarily due to Google Tag Manager which is used to deliver scripts in multiple categories.
+Google Tag Manager script execution alone is responsible for more than half of the "Mixed / Other" category.

 ![breakdown by category](./by-category.png)